The Coated Advantage

 For all training and racing applications, we recommend the use of CeramicSpeed All-Round Grease.
 For the lowest friction possible, we recommend the use of our TT Grease.
 However, compared to the standard All-Round Grease, the TT Grease has a shortened lifetime and therefore, it requires more frequent application.

 Like all CeramicSpeed Bearings, our coated products are handbuilt in Denmark.
 Building a coated bearing adds a number of extra steps to the process.
-The CeramicSpeed balls and steel races are matched within microns after which, each set of races is coated.
+The CeramicSpeed balls and steel races are matched to the micron after which, each set of races is coated.
 The races are kept together in pairs through the entire process and after coating, each set needs to pass the quality control before they go into production.

 CeramicSpeed Coated Bearings are available for Pulley Wheels, Bottom Brackets, Wheel Kits, the Oversized Pulley Wheel Systems and Headsets.